eastlondoner/cursor-tools/README.md

 "Use cursor-tools to test the form field validation logic.
 Take screenshots of each state"

 "Use cursor-tools to open https://example.com/foo the and check the error in the network logs, what could be causing it?"

+### Use browser agent
+"Use cursor-tools browser agent to analyze the login page and complete the authentication process"

+"Use cursor-tools browser agent to find products under $50 with at least 4-star rating and add them to cart"

+"Use cursor-tools browser agent to debug this form submission issue by exploring the page and trying different inputs"

 Note: in most cases you can say "Use Stagehand" instead of "use cursor-tools" and it will work the same.